Atchaya3001/Cyber_security/README.md

    ```
   4. Configure the Application:

-        Modify the `config.py` file to set up paths for YARA rules, your VirusTotal API key, and email settings.
+        Modify the `config.py` file to set up paths for Zen rules, your API key, and email settings.

   5. Run the Application:
    ```bash